PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 "Quickly develop, validate, deploy and track credit scorecards in house – while minimizing model risk and improving governance.
 We've combined award-winning data management, data mining and reporting capabilities in a powerful credit scoring solution that is faster, cheaper and more flexible than any outsourcing alternative."

-It promises faster, cheapter and more flexibble than outsourcing alternative on application and behavior scoring for virtually all lending products – including commercial loans, cards, installment loans and mortgages.
+[It](https://www.sas.com/content/dam/SAS/en_us/doc/productbrief/sas-credit-scoring-100665.pdf){:target="_blank"} promises faster, cheapter and more flexibble than outsourcing alternative on application and behavior scoring for virtually all lending products – including commercial loans, cards, installment loans and mortgages.

-I know that SAS can deliver "Sustainable, auditable model development environment."
+SAS has delivered "sustainable, auditable model development environment."

 But what caught my eyes are these words: